-intervene (even if not official
+(even if not official security)."

-understood as M
+understood as No

-security). "
+the past."

 "I think it's time for the Chicago music scene to ELEVATE its response to sexual violence beyond posters, zines, and articles and start providing concrete support that victims can expect and rely on.
 As it is, victims fear coming forward because of how they are treated by venues and the community at large."